 Spoiler alert- this movie was not a cinematic masterpiece.
 But that’s not why I am bringing it up.
 Al-G Rhythm is obviously a play on the word algorithm, the mysterious forces working in the background on every social media platform that determine what content gets shown to which people and how often.

 If you’ve found yourself wondering why some marketing content you post gets seen by a lot of people, and some barely gets seen at all, you probably look at the algorithm as the bad guy too.
 But why does it happen?
-There are a lot of factors at play, but in this article we are going to share some of the top reasons the visibility of your posts is often squelched on social media, and how to work around it.
+There are a lot of factors at play, but in this article we are going to share some of the top reasons why social media marketing doesn’t work for your business, and how to work around it.

 Reason #1: Business Pages and Personal Profiles Don’t Have the Same Rules